-In this tutorial, we will explore how to use deBridge to perform cross-chain royalty payments.
+In this tutorial, we will explore how to use deBridge to perform cross-chain royalty payments and arbitrary transactions.
+For this tutorial specifically, we’ll be using Base $ETH to mint a license on Story.
 From a high level, it involves:

-1. Constructing a deBridge API call that will return tx data to swap tokens across chains and pay an IP Asset on Story
+1. Constructing a deBridge API call that will return tx data to swap tokens across chains and perform some action (e.g. mint a license on Story)

-2. Executing the API call to receive a response
+2. Executing the API call to receive that tx data

 Step 1: Constructing the deBridge API Call

-To summarize, we will construct a deBridge API call that says “we want to swap ETHforETH for WIP, and then pay royalties using that $WIP to an IP Asset on Story”.
+To summarize, we will construct a deBridge API call that says “we want to swap $ETH for $IP, then use a dlnHook to call a smart contract on Story that wraps $IP to $WIP and mints a license on Story”.

 Step 1a.
 Constructing the dlnHook